mpate154/CS546_group16_finalProject/README.md

 - Adjust personal preferences in settings
     - Change your name, email, gender, age, city, state, and starting balance by clicking the "edit information" button.
 Once your changes are made, click the "save changes" button.
 If you no longer wish to edit this information, click "edit information" once again.
     - Note: If you change your age to below 13, it will not save as those under 13 are not permitted to use our app.
     - Add fixed expenses, their category, and amount.
 These are assumed to be monthly fixed expenses for the current month.
+    - Note: Fixed expenses was originally going to be asked for during sign-up, but it's something that can be editted by the user in the settings at any time instead, for more flexibility.
     - Add or remove categories.
 ---